Scalable Gaussian Processes for Integrated and Overlapping Measurements Via Augmented State Space Models: Introduction

 \section{Introduction}

 Astronomical measurements are often obtained by integrating a signal over a finite period of time, such as accumulating photoelectrons in a CCD pixel during an exposure.
 If the signal is time variable, the image read-out by the CCD represents the average of that latent signal over the exposure.
-Oftentimes the timescale associated with the astrophysical phenomenon being probed is many times longer than the length of an exposure, and so instantaneous models are effective unbiased estimators of the latent process.
+The timescale associated with the astrophysical phenomenon being probed is usually many times longer than the length of an exposure, and so instantaneous models are effective unbiased estimators of the latent process.
 However, when the exposure length becomes an appreciable fraction or more of the timescale of interest, especially for stochastic signals, the effects of exposure integration must be accounted for.

-Many astronomical timeseries of stochastic phenomena are well-modeled by a Gaussian Process \citep[GP;][]{RasmussenWilliams2006}; see \citet{AigrainDFM2023} for a review.
+Many astronomical time series of stochastic phenomena are well-modeled by a Gaussian Process \citep[GP;][]{gpml}; see \citet{AigrainDFM2023} for a review.
 One such example is the case of apparent radial velocity (RV) variability induced by dynamic stellar surfaces, which involve a number of distinct but related processes spanning all timescales from minutes to decades \citep{eprv_working_group_report}.
-The fastest of these--acoustic (e.g. p-mode) oscillations \citep{Kjeldsen1995,Huber2011}--are around 5.5~min for solar-type stars, which is comparable to the length of a typical exposure.
+The fastest of these--acoustic (e.g. \textit{p}-mode) oscillations \citep{Kjeldsen1995,Huber2011}--are around 5.5~minutes for solar-type stars, which is comparable to the length of a typical exposure.
 In fact, exposures are often intentionally tuned to the expected oscillation timescale \citep[from scaling relations, e.g.][]{Brown1991,Kjeldsen1995} (or an integer-multiple) in an attempt to mitigate their effect on the measured spectrum \citep{Dumusque2011a, Chaplin2019}.